-It’s important to use your time and money wisely when marketing your product or service.
+Using your time and money wisely when marketing your product or service is important.
 If you’re attempting to sell your solution to the wrong audience, you may waste valuable resources on a company that was unlikely to make a purchase in the first place.

-Most of your sales efforts will involve getting directly in touch with your potential customers.
+Most of your sales efforts will involve contacting your potential customers directly.
 Whether to confirm an order, send a newsletter, or advertise a new product, you need a reliable email provider to implement your sales strategy.
 Here are some of the most commonly used providers:

 - Yahoo!
 Mail